SpedySpedy Docs

 Preview URL returns 403No valid session, or the preview belongs to another organization

-Preview boots with an empty databaseNo project-default snapshot set and no .spedy/snapshots/ in the repo
+Preview boots with an empty databaseNo per-ticket override and no project-default snapshot set — the image boots its own seed database

 Changes to the database don't show upThe snapshot selection applies on the next boot — stop and restart the preview